Bessie Pullen-Burry

 Bessie Pullen-Burry was born in in Sompting, Sussex, England, the daughter of John Pullen Burry, a market gardener.
 Her brother was the occultist Henry B. Pullen Burry.

 After publishing three novels, Pullen-Burry turned to travel writing.
 Her well-received travel narratives and her numerous papers delivered before learned societies brought her respect as a geographer.
 In 1903, she became a fellow of the Royal Anthropological Institute.
-In 1912, Pullen-Burry founded the Geographical Circle of the Lyceum Club, to promote female geographers at a time when women were excluded from the Royal Geographic Society.
+In 1912, Pullen-Burry founded the Geographical Circle of the Lyceum Club, to promote female geographers at a time when women were excluded from the Royal Geographical Society.
 Shortly thereafter, the RGS allowed female members and Pullen-Burry was inducted as a fellow of the RGS in 1913.

 Pullen-Burry was an ardent suffragist and women's suffrage is a significant theme in her travel books.

 Pullen-Burry was an early member of The Britons, an anti-Semitic and anti-immigration organisation.
 Their imprint Judaic Publishing Company published her Letters from Palestine (1922).

-Bessie Pullen-Burry died on 21 September 1937 in Hindhead, England.
+Pullen-Burry died on 21 September 1937 in Hindhead, England.